PopovEvgeniy/simpleswfconvertor/readme.txt

 Prepare

-Put the executable file of the Flash Player Projector to the Simple swf convertor directory.
+Put the executable file of the Flash Player Projector in the Simple swf convertor directory.
-You can take Flash Player Projector here: https://archive.org/details/flashplayer_32_sa_202107
+You can take Flash Player Projector here: https://archive.org/details/flash-projectors

 Modes